A 90-second read by Anthony Benante, CFA: What 5 things should you be thinking about at the end of the year when it comes to your finances?

 b.
 Client portfolios at Baron are rebalanced on a contingent basis.
 This means the actual holdings are regularly compared to the recommended strategy.
 Triggers are in place to help identify when investments deviate too far from strategy and trades are placed.
 This keeps client portfolios close to their strategy.
 Most individuals do not follow this disciplined approach.

 - Review your tax situation for the year and take advantage of tax trading in your investment accounts, if possible

 a.
 Understanding how your investments may impact your tax circumstance is important.
 The last trading day for 2019 is Tuesday, December 31st.
 That is the last day you can make any changes to your portfolio for your 2019 tax return.

 b.
 Throughout the year, we review Baron clients’ tax situations and see if any strategic trades can be made to help reduce tax-burdens.
 As year-end approaches, we look to minimize tax impacts when possible.
 However, our main focus is adhering to portfolio strategy, while minimizing taxes when possible.

 c.
-A new tax bill was passed and there are changes for 2018.
-Check in with your accountant or tax preparer to see if they recommend any changes prior to year-end or to your tax plan for 2019.
+In 2018 a new tax bill was passed, which included a lot of changes that may have impacted you last year.
+It’s worthwhile to check with your accountant or tax preparer to see if they recommend any changes prior to year-end or to your tax plan for 2020.

 a.
 If either of the above applies to you, you will need to take an RMD.
 Contact your advisor or custodian to help understand the amount and how to take your RMD.
 It is important to take your required minimum distribution in order to prevent any penalties from the IRS.